 Botswana and Turkey share long-standing cordial bilateral relations dating back to 1981, when the two countries established formal diplomatic relations.
-Turkey was covered by the Botswana Embassy in Addis Ababa, Ethiopia, and Botswana by the Turkish Embassy in Nairobi, Kenya.

 The General Agreement is aimed at deepening and broadening the scope of bilateral cooperation from political, economic to cultural areas.
 The Trade Agreement is meant to focus on promoting trade and economic relations.
 Since the coming into force of the Trade Agreement, two (2) Batswana have benefited under this Agreement.